ak--47/mpEZTrack/README.md

 ![useful events!](https://aktunes.neocities.org/manyUsefulEvents.png)

-curious about how this is possible? please audit the implementation for yourself:
+curious about how this is possible? feel free to peak at the implementation for yourself:

 ```bash
 $ curl --request GET \